 The Receiver section of the MDLC includes a digital low pass filter to remove narrow noise pulses from the incoming message.
-An outline of the digital filter is shown below.
+An outline of the digital filter is shown in the following diagram.

 Figure 15-9: MDLC Rx Digital Filter Block